coolshare/ReactReduxPattern/README.md

 /**** here are some commonly used ones***/

- - <b>A general web UI layout</b>:

-   1). top links to divide business concept into multiple area ("Main" and "Second")<br />
-   2). tabs to further divide an area into sub areas<br />
-   3). accordions at the right side (in TabA) to provide management UI for different features<br />
-   4). master/detail layout to provide an editing environment to handle collection data (Right pane in TabA)<br />
-   5). other type of UI like map<br />

  - <b>React patterns</b>. the following patterns are used in the application

    1). *Container/Component*.
 It is used under /components/Patterns: all the components are written with this pattern.<br/>